 The week of activities culminated in the presentation at the closing ceremony of the first ever civil society Declaration on TB.
 The Kuala Lumpur Declaration on Tuberculosis spells out the aspirations that informed the week’s advocacy activities and the principles and demands that will guide TB advocacy efforts into the future.

-To read the declaration, click here
+To read the declaration, click here:

-with your name, organizational affiliation (if any), city and country of residence and email address.
+To add your signature to the declaration email KLZerodeclaration@gmail.com with your name, organizational affiliation (if any), city and country of residence and email address.

 Thursday, November 15, 2012